johnpuddephatt/hidinginplainsight/src/cinemas/harehills-picture-house.md

 image: https://res.cloudinary.com/hpph/image/upload/v1596451166/hidinginplainsight/harehillspicturehouse.svg
 location: '{"type":"Point","coordinates":[-1.5169327,53.8168048]}'
 address: "Corner of Roundhay Road and Karnac Road, Harehills "
-description: "This large cinema on Rounday Road had a distinctive domed roof with a clock set into it.
+description: "This large cinema on Rounday Road had a distinctive domed roof, with a clock set into it.
 Inside there were 900 seats: 700 in the stalls and 200 in the balcony.
 It closed in 1963 and was used for bingo, but the building and surrounding shops were demolished in 1968.  "